ds26gte/txt2page/otfcss.md

 # Using OpenType Fonts in CSS #

-Keep the directory containing the OTF inside your public_html.
+Keep the directory containing the OTF (e.g., `groffonts`) inside your `public_html`.

-In the CSS file, have:
+In the CSS file, refer to the OTF by a relative pathname.
+E.g.,

 ```
 @font-face {